Georgia Galanoudis, Research Committee Co-chair, presented the findings from the research during our webinar which took place on June 17th.

 The Content Council conducts exclusive research studies measuring the latest trends and best practices within the content marketing industry.
 The full reports are available as a

 member benefit for free; non-members have the option to purchase the full report for $800 per report.
+Members can log in to view the archives here.

 For information on becoming a member, visit our membership page or contact Gemma Rainer.